How much can a first-time buyer borrow?

 6. Forces Help to Buy

-If you’re a serving member of the armed forces, you may be eligible for an interest-free loan of up to £25,000 from the government to buy your own home.
-The Armed Forces Help to Buy Scheme lets you use this loan as a house deposit, to pay solicitor and estate agent fees, or in some cases renovate a property.
+Serving members of the armed forces may be eligible for an interest-free loan of from the government to buy their own home.
+The Armed Forces Help to Buy Scheme lets eligible borrowers use this loan as a house deposit, to pay solicitor and estate agent fees, or in some cases renovate a property.
 You can then take out a mortgage to cover the remainder of the property

 To qualify, you’ll need to have at least 6 months’ service history.
 Mortgage lenders will also want to see that you can afford your monthly mortgage payments and the interest-free government loan repayments.